Emergency Services in Malaysia:

 What should I do if I have a diving accident?

 Contact DAN (Divers Alert Network) immediately.
-Decompression chambers are mainly located in Lumut, Labuan, and Kuantan.
+Decompression chambers are mainly located in Lumut, Labuan and Kuantan.

-Does the 911 number work?
+Does 911 work?

 How do I report a non-urgent crime?